DanilaTravkov/DanilaTravkov/README.md

 <div id="header" align="center">
-  Hello, my name is Danila
+  <span style="color: blue">Hello, my name is Danila</span>
 </div>

-### Hi, thank you for vitisiting my github profile, you can find all relevant developing projects and my other contributions here.
+### thank you for vitisiting my github profile, you can find all relevant developing projects and my other contributions here.
 If you're an employeer please check the social media buttons.

 ![Static Badge](https://img.shields.io/badge/test%20badge-purple)